 That's not a stroker, it's a big bore kit, 212cc is just using a new 66mm piston and new 66mm ceramic bore instead of the original 62mm piston and bore.

 The Daytona 190's come standard with 4V heads.

 I have plans to bore one of my Daytona 190F 4V's out to 252cc using a 72mm piston

 But the engine cases arent that strong so may not last too long

 But we must get back to the original post.

-Interesting info but I will be sticking to what I have.
+Interesting info but I will be sticking to what I have, and the 190cc will take it out of the 125cc class this was built for.
 The new owner can go crazy with the engine.